 If you are planning a trip somewhere soon the chances are high that a visit to an airport is in your future.
-With more than 43,000 airports in the world and 100,000+ flights happening every day there is zero room for error for YOU the passenger when it comes to air travel.
+With more than 43,000 airports in the world and 100,000+ flights happening every day, there is zero room for error for YOU the passenger when it comes to air travel.

 Travelling Tips and Tricks at the Airport